Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 PLECK: Am I not supposed to do that?

-NERMUT: You certainly may.
+NERMUT: You… you certainly may.

 PLECK: Okay.

-NERMUT: Dar.
+NERMUT: Dar?

 DAR: Hi Nermie!

-NERMUT: C-53
+NERMUT: C-53.

 C-53: Junior Missions Operations Manager, Nermut Bundaloy.

 NERMUT: Okay.
-Bargie.
+Alright.
+Bargie?

 BARGIE: I’m asleep.